 - Report incidents – If you notice something suspicious, report it to the bank or business running the machines.

 How to safely pay at the pump

 You can avoid using cards entirely at the gas station.
 Cash is one option, but do people carry much cash around anymore?
 Apple Pay and Google Pay let you add a credit or debit card to your phone, which you can then use in place of a card.
 Tap or click here to find out how to set up mobile payments.

 Apple Pay is built into the iPhone, Apple Watch, Mac and iPad.
 You don’t need to download any app.
-Google Pay can be downloaded to your Android-powered phone, tablet, or watch and is also available for iOS.
-With either payment method, you need only to hold your device near the payment reader and confirm the transaction via PIN, password, fingerprint or facial scan.
+Google Pay can be downloaded to your Android-powered phone, tablet, or watch and is available for iOS.
+You need only hold your device near the payment reader and confirm the transaction via PIN, password, fingerprint, or facial scan with either payment method.

 What to do if you get ripped off

 Monitor your bank accounts for anything that is out of place.
 If you find something, call your bank or the credit/debit card company using the phone number on the back of your card.
-Mobile banking makes it easier to check up on your account anytime you like.
+Mobile banking makes it easier to check up on your account anytime.
 Make this a regular habit!

-The law limits how liable you are if your card information is stolen but this usually depends on how quick you were to report it.
-The card issuer may contact you about suspicious activity, but it could be too late by then.
+The law limits how liable you are if your card information is stolen, but this usually depends on how quickly you report it.
+The card issuer may contact you about suspicious activity, but it could be too late.
 Hopefully, you discover the scam before the crook has done anything with your information.

 Want to know if your information is floating around out there?
 Sites like HaveIBeenPwned help you to check up on yourself.
-Simply visit the site and enter your phone number or email address.
+Visit the site and enter your phone number or email address.
 Tap or click here for more details.